 So far, these apps have done remarkably well simulating the orderliness of traditional print layout through algorithmic means, but the effect is still regrettably superficial.
 In their automated layouts, they frequently give higher priority or larger placement to insubstantial or just plain inane content; meanwhile more newsworthy, more important or more relevant content is often relegated to awkwardly subordinate regions of the page.

-Flipboard is nice, I guess, if eye candy1 is what you’re looking for.
+Flipboard is nice, I guess, if eye candy ((If we’re willing to ignore frequent design faux pas as well.)) is what you’re looking for.
 I prefer relevancy.